 - Wormhole/Warps: The ring can open wormholes to cut down on distance.

-- Healing: A wielder can command a ring to heal him/her/itself of any injures incurred.
+- Healing: A wielder can command a ring to heal him/her/itself of any injuries incurred.
 It can also heal others.
-This ability however cannot regenerate lost limbs.
+This ability, however, cannot regenerate lost limbs.

-- Sub-routines: The power rings have inner programmings or mechanisms which can executed without the users permission.
-One such sub-routine is the autoshield.
+- Sub-routines: The power rings have inner programmings or mechanisms which can be executed without the user's permission.
+One such sub-routine is the auto shield.
 This shield automatically protects a wielder from external harm and has been proven to be capable of protecting the wielder from planetary level attacks.

 In Other Media

 In May 2017 it was announced the DC Super Hero Girls would be getting a full length animated series produced by Lauren Faust set to air in 2018 on CN.
 Faust confirmed it was a reboot and that Jessica Cruz would be one of the main characters!